Arrangements of Pseudocircles: On Digons and Triangles: Introduction

-Concerning the maximum number of triangles in intersecting arrangements, in \cite{FelsnerScheucher2020} we have shown an upper bound $p_3 \le \frac{4}{3} \binom{n}{2} + O(n)$ which is optimal up to a linear error term.
-In fact, while $\frac{4}{3} \binom{n}{2} $ is an upper bound for arrangements of great-pseudocircles, we managed to find an intersecting arrangement with no digons, no touchings, and $\frac{4}{3} \binom{n}{2}+1$ triangles.
-However, since we are not aware of an infinite family of such arrangements, it remains an interesting question to determine the exact maximum number of triangles. \begin{problem} Determine the maximum number of triangles among all simple arrangements of $n$ pairwise intersecting pseudocircles. \end{problem}
+Concerning the maximum number of triangles in intersecting arrangements, Felsner and Scheucher~\cite{FelsnerScheucher2020} have shown an upper bound $p_3 \le \frac{4}{3} \binom{n}{2} + O(n)$ which is optimal up to a linear error term.
+In fact, while $\frac{4}{3} \binom{n}{2} $ is an upper bound for arrangements of great-pseudocircles, we found an intersecting arrangement ($n=7$) with no digons, no touchings, and $29 = \frac{4}{3} \binom{7}{2}+1$ triangles.
+We are not aware of an infinite family of such arrangements. \begin{problem} Determine the maximum number of triangles of simple arrangements of~$n$ pairwise intersecting pseudocircles. \end{problem}